Ii Station: Station layout

 The station consists of one side platform serving a single bi-directional track.
 The station building is on the platform and serves as a waiting room.
 The station is unattended.

 History

-The station was opened on 21 January 1964 as a unstaffed station on the initiative of Takeo Kawamura's father, a prefectural assemblyman from the area.
+The station was opened on 21 January 1964 as an unstaffed station on the initiative of Takeo Kawamura's father, a prefectural assemblyman from the area.
 From 28 July to 8 August 2013, due to heavy rain damaging the track, train service was suspended from Masuda Station to Nagatoshi Station, including this station.
 In 2020, 300 pieces of visit certificates is distributed to people who visited.

 Passenger statistics

 In fiscal 2020, the station was used by an average of 4 passengers daily.

 Surrounding area

 The station is located in the fishing port village of Ii, surrounded by mountains and the sea, and from the platform the Sea of Japan is visible.